Manaslu Circuit Trek

 Altitude Problem:

-This trek goes up to an altitude of 4,000 m with crossing of the pass at 5,106 m a zone which is highly susceptible for high altitude problem.
+Manaslu Circuit trek goes up to an altitude of 4,000 m with crossing of the pass at 5,106 m a zone which is highly susceptible to high altitude problems.

 Altitude sickness can affect anyone in the elevation beyond the safer limits of 2500m above sea level.
 As you ascend higher into the atmosphere, the oxygen content of the air decreases, making it more difficult for the body to adapt to the new altitude and perhaps leading to altitude sickness.
 Altitude sickness can happen very quickly.
 It can be lethal if it’s not treated on time.